-Altitude sickness is the attributing cause of any symptom, such as headache, nausea, confusion, coma and even death that is brought on by ascending into high altitude areas.
+Altitude sickness is the attributing cause of any symptom, such as headache, nausea, confusion, coma, and even death, that is brought on by ascending into high altitude areas.
 It is a temporary illness alleviated when the affected individual descends back to lower altitudes.

 What causes altitude sickness?

 The causes of altitude sickness are still not fully understood.
-At altitudes of 2,000 meters or more, oxygen concentration remains the same, but doesn’t enter your body the same way it does at sea level; oxygen cannot get into your body in adequate amounts.
+At altitudes of 2,000 meters or more, oxygen concentration remains the same but doesn’t enter your body the same way it does at sea level; oxygen cannot get into your body in adequate amounts.

 The symptoms of altitude sickness